Pool Fence Regulations

 • Keep the access gates to the pool area closed at all times

 • Ensure that the non-climbable zone is free of any objects which would otherwise aid children in accessing the pool area thus outing them in line of danger.

 Pool owners must register their swimming pools.
+Elite Pool Safety Inspections can help you in all aspects of pool safety and how to register your pool.
 This is a directive that took effect as from 4th November, 2011.
 The Queensland government established a state-wide pool register that documents all pools within its jurisdiction and their compliance status.
 Having a pool registered does not mean that it is fully compliant, but rather it helps the government to know of the existence of your pool in Queensland.

 Pool Safety Certificates

-The pool fence regulations require property owners, agents, and body corporates to have their pools inspected and based on the findings either be issued with a pool safety certificate or a non-compliance notification.
+The pool fence regulations require property owners, agents, and body corporates to have their pools inspected and based on the findings either be issued with a pool safety certificate or a non-compliance notification a pool safety inspection from a licensed inspector is the only way to get a safety certificate or a non-compliance notification.
 Apart from showing that your pool is compliant with the law, pool safety certificates are necessary when leasing or selling your property.
 They are valid for one year in the case where your pool is shared and two years for private pools.